 Step 2: Get At Least Three Detailed Quotes

 Obtain quotes from at least three licensed ACT builders.
+How to choose the right builder for your Canberra project walks through what to look for, what to ask, and the red flags worth walking away from.
 Ensure each quote is itemised - a single lump-sum figure gives you no visibility into where cost lies or where you might make savings.
 Compare line by line, not just totals.
 The cheapest overall quote is not always the best value if it excludes items that others have included.

 Step 3: Consider a Staged Approach